Rail travel - your rights

 The Consumer Rights Act 2015 gives you rights when you make a contract with a trader for the supply of goods, services and digital content.
 In the case of rail travel, you are making a contract with a train company for the provision of a service and you have the following key rights:

-- the service must be carried out with reasonable care and skill.
+- the service must be carried out with 'reasonable care and skill'.
 For example, a failure to provide food in the first class carriages when it was part of the contract may be considered a failure to carry out the service with reasonable care and skill

-- information about a trader or service is legally binding.
+- 'information about a trader or service' is legally binding.
 Anything said or written down by a train company (or someone acting on their behalf) about themselves or the service forms part of the contract, if you take the information into consideration before you agree the contract or if you make a decision about the service after the contract is made

-- Reasonable price to be paid.
+- 'reasonable price' to be paid.
 You are required to pay only a 'reasonable' price for the service unless the price (or the way in which the price is worked out) is fixed as part of the contract

-- the service must be carried out within a reasonable time, if time is not fixed by the contract
+- the service must be carried out within a 'reasonable time', if time is not fixed by the contract

-If you enter a rail travel contract after a train company or a licensed trader misled you or because they used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights of redress: the right to unwind the contract, the right to a discount and the right to damages.
+If you enter a rail travel contract after a train company or a licensed trader misled you or because they used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
 These rights are in addition to your rights and obligations set out in the National Rail Conditions of Travel.
-The guide 'Misleading & aggressive practices: rights of redress' gives more information.
+The guide 'Misleading & aggressive practices: rights to redress' gives more information.